Scarlet Lady

-Scarlet Lady is a cruise ship owned and operated by Virgin Voyages.
+Scarlet Lady is a cruise ship owned and privately operated by Virgin Voyages.
 She is the inaugural ship for the cruise line and was delivered on 14 February 2020 by Italian shipbuilder Fincantieri.
-The vessel was initially set to begin operating on 1 April 2020 but the COVID-19 pandemic postponed her official debut until 6 October 2021, after which she sailed her inaugural voyage to the Bahamas from her homeport of Miami.
+The vessel was initially set to begin operating on 1 April 2020 but the COVID-19 pandemic postponed her official debut until 6 October 2021, after which she sailed her inaugural voyage to the Bahamas from her homeport of PortMiami.
 In accordance with Virgin Voyages's business model, Scarlet Lady operates exclusively as an "adults-only" ship for guests aged 18 and over.

 Construction and career

 Planning

 On 4 December 2014, Virgin Group founder Richard Branson announced Virgin Group would be forming a new cruise line with the backing of Bain Capital named Virgin Cruises and revealed initial plans to begin with two new cruise ships.

 On 23 June 2015, Virgin Cruises announced that it signed a letter of intent with Italian shipbuilder Fincantieri for three cruise ships that could each accommodate approximately 2,800 guests and 1,150 crew for seven-day Caribbean voyages.
 The three-ship order reportedly cost $2.55 billion, with the first ship scheduled to begin operating in 2020.
 The order's contract was formally signed on 18 October 2016, the same day Virgin Cruises rebranded as Virgin Voyages in a bid to distinguish itself within the industry.

 On 20 July 2018, Virgin Voyages revealed the name of the first ship as Scarlet Lady, in honor of the second plane of sister brand Virgin Atlantic.